a-ullmann/breaking-bad/README.md

 <h2>Brief</h2>

-Create a functional and interactive app with React using APIs.
+Create a functional and interactive app with React using APIs. </br>
 ​
-The app must:​
+<h5>The app must:​</h5>
-Consume a public API – this could be anything but it must make sense for your project.
+Consume a public API – this could be anything but it must make sense for your project.</br>
-Have several components
+Have several components</br>
-The app can have a router - with several "pages", this is up to you and if it makes sense for your project.
+The app can have a router - with several "pages", this is up to you and if it makes sense for your project.</br>
-Include wireframes - that you designed before building the app.
+Include wireframes - that you designed before building the app.</br>
-Be deployed online and accessible to the public (hosted on your public github, not GA github!)
+Be deployed online and accessible to the public (hosted on your public github, not GA github!)</br>
 ​​